NykBswr/youtube-chatbot/README.md

-# Welcome to streamlit
+# YC_NLP

-This is the app you get when you run `streamlit hello`, extracted as its own app.

-Edit [Hello.py](./Hello.py) to customize this app to your heart's desire. ❤️

-Check it out on [Streamlit Community Cloud](https://st-hello-app.streamlit.app/)
+This is the final project for NLP course, built chatbot for youtube video.

+To run this app please install the requirements first and then run with streamlit run ui.py at the terminal directory